ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 #### CloudSystem compliance approach

-The CloudSystem leverage’s Microsoft’s implementation of AACAs in Azure and Office 365.
+The CloudSystem leverage’s Microsoft’s implementation of AACAs in Azure and Microsoft 365.

 #### Security controls provided by the CloudSystem

-* Microsoft Azure and Office 365 services implement AACAs where possible.
+* Microsoft Azure and Microsoft 365 services implement AACAs where possible.
-* Microsoft Azure and Office 365 services implement Elliptic Curve Diffie-Hellman Ephemeral (ECDHE) as the preferred algorithm.
+* Microsoft Azure and Microsoft 365 services implement Elliptic Curve Diffie-Hellman Ephemeral (ECDHE) as the preferred algorithm.
-* Microsoft Azure and Office 365 services do not use Diffie-Hellman (DH).
+* Microsoft Azure and Microsoft 365 services do not use Diffie-Hellman (DH).
-* Microsoft Azure and Office 365 services do not use Digital Signature Algorithm (DSA).
+* Microsoft Azure and Microsoft 365 services do not use Digital Signature Algorithm (DSA).
-* Microsoft Azure and Office 365 services implement National Institute of Standards and Technology (NIST) P-256 and P-384.
+* Microsoft Azure and Microsoft 365 services implement National Institute of Standards and Technology (NIST) P-256 and P-384.
-* Microsoft Azure and Office 365 services use a 256-bit key where possible for Elliptic Curve Diffie-Hellman (ECDH).
+* Microsoft Azure and Microsoft 365 services use a 256-bit key where possible for Elliptic Curve Diffie-Hellman (ECDH).
-* Microsoft Azure and Office 365 services use a 2048-bit key for Rivest–Shamir–Adleman (RSA).
+* Microsoft Azure and Microsoft 365 services use a 2048-bit key for Rivest–Shamir–Adleman (RSA).
-* Microsoft Azure and Office 365 services use separate RSA key pairs for these purposes.
+* Microsoft Azure and Microsoft 365 services use separate RSA key pairs for these purposes.
-* Microsoft Azure and Office 365 services use Secure Hash Algorithm (SHA)-256 for hashing.
+* Microsoft Azure and Microsoft 365 services use Secure Hash Algorithm (SHA)-256 for hashing.
-* Microsoft Azure and Office 365 services do not use Electronic Codebook Mode (ECM).
+* Microsoft Azure and Microsoft 365 services do not use Electronic Codebook Mode (ECM).
-* Microsoft Azure and Office 365 services do not use Triple Data Encryption Standard (3DES).
+* Microsoft Azure and Microsoft 365 services do not use Triple Data Encryption Standard (3DES).

 #### Residual controls to be addressed by the Agency